-p.
+o.
 Segment reporting

 Operating segments are reported in a manner consistent with the internal reporting provided to the chief operating decision maker.
 The chief operating decision maker, who is responsible for allocating resources and assessing performance of operations, has been identified as the Chief Executive Officer.
 The Company is now managed as two operating segments based on how information is produced internally for the purpose of making operating decisions.
 The segments are defined as investment property operations and corporate.
-Previously to 2014, the Company's insurance operations were managed and segmented separately.

-q.
+p.
 Leases